 This allowed the Philippines to be independent of the United States.
 It also allowed for a limited immigrant quota of 50 people.
 However, it was offset by the U.S. Navy’s recruitment in 1898.
 These Filipinos were exempt from this quota.[Filipino Settlement]

 In the 1930s, 25,000 Filipino Americans in the United States Navy were primarily rated as stewards.

 1941 – Military Recruits and War Brides

 Americans recruited Filipino soldiers to help fight WW2.
 In exchange, they were promised citizenship as well as pensions.
-Thousands of Filipinos responded, and they served in the first and second infantries.
+Thousands of Filipinos responded, serving in the first and second Infantries.

 lawmakers later stripped Filipino WWII vets of benefits.